anodyne/nova/README.md

 * added the 1.0.5 update file
 * fixed errors after upgrade on the characters management page
 * fixed error after upgrade on the npc management page
+* fixed errors thrown when editing a wiki page

 Known Issues
 ------------